Perturbed Double Machine Learning: Nonstandard Inference Beyond the Parametric Length: Additional Simulation Results

 \subsection{Sensitivity to Choices of Tuning Parameters}

-In this section, we assess the sensitivity of the proposed method to the choices of perturbation size $M$ and filtering proportion $\pi^*$. {{As discussed in Section \ref{sec:tuning parameters}}, the tuning parameters $\lambda^\m_\eta$ and $\lambda_\gamma^\m$ in perturbed optimizations are chosen in data-driven ways (e.g., cross-validation).} When the perturbation size $M$ is small, the proposed procedure may fail to produce perturbed nuisance estimators close enough to true nuisance models.
+In this section, we assess the sensitivity of the proposed method to the choices of perturbation size $M$ and filtering proportion $\pi^*$. {{As discussed in Section \ref{sec: method section}}, the tuning parameters $\lambda^\m_\eta$ and $\lambda_\gamma^\m$ in perturbed optimizations are chosen in data-driven ways (e.g., cross-validation).} When the perturbation size $M$ is small, the proposed procedure may fail to produce perturbed nuisance estimators close enough to true nuisance models.
 Similarly, when the filtering proportion $\pi^*$ is too small, for example $\pi^*\leq 0.9$, our procedure risks discarding perturbations that yield accurate estimates, thereby compromising coverage.

 We vary the perturbation size $M$ from 10 to 1300 and the filtering proportion $\pi^*$ from 85\% to 100\%.
 When evaluating the sensitivity to $M$, we set $\pi^*=95\%$, while when evaluating the sensitivity to $\pi^*$, we set $M = 500$.
-We consider settings F2 with $s=150$, and F3 and F4 with $p=20$.
-In these settings, as shown in the previous section, the standard DML estimator exhibits large bias and inflated variance due to poor nuisance estimation.
+We consider Example 1 with $s=120$, and F1 and F2 with $p=20$.
+In these settings, as shown in Section \ref{sec: model} and \ref{sec:simulation}, the standard DML estimator exhibits large bias and inflated variance due to poor nuisance estimation.

 Figure \ref{fig: tuning primary} demonstrates that the proposed method exhibits robust performance when the perturbation size $M\geq100$ and the filtering proportion $\pi^*\geq0.95$.
 In panel (A), our proposal has coverage as soon as $M\geq 100$ across all settings.
 Notably, further enlarging $M$ beyond 100 results in only a marginal increase in CI length, suggesting that additional perturbations do not result in substantial efficiency loss.
 Panel (B) shows that our method has coverage as long as $\pi^* \geq 95\%$.
 As expected, the CI length increases with $\pi^*$ since more Wald intervals are retained in the filtered union $\mathcal{M}$.
-When $\pi^*=1$, the CI length becomes longer by 15\%-27\% compared to that based on $\pi^*=95\%$ across settings.
+When $\pi^*=1$, the CI length becomes longer by 15\%-40\% compared to that based on $\pi^*=95\%$ across settings.